Healthy Homes Assessment Pakipaki

 If a draft can be felt through gaps that are too large or holes, it requirements to be sealed.

-What are the most unreasonable gaps or holes?
+What are unreasonable gaps or holes?

-Get the complete information to the Healthy Homes draught stopping requirements.
+Check out the complete details of the Healthy Homes draught stopping requirements.

 draught stopping building inspections